You are at: Home » Buy Cardano (ADA)

 Cardano Hardware Wallets

-If you’re looking for a secure solution to store your ADA, you can use a hardware wallet.
-Hardware wallets keep your private keys offline on the hardware device itself.
-This makes hardware wallets much more resistant to hacking than software wallets, which are connected to the Internet.
+You can use a hardware wallet if you’re looking for a secure solution to store your ADA.
+Hardware wallets keep your private keys offline, making them much more resistant to hacking than software wallets connected to the Internet.

-For storing ADA, you can use a Ledger hardware wallet in conjunction with AdaLite.
-Both Ledger models support this, but the Nano X also has mobile support.
+You can use a Ledger hardware wallet to store ADA.
+All Ledger models support ADA, but the Nano X also has Bluetooth mobile support.
 You can read my Ledger Nano X review here.

 Cardano Software Wallets

-The easiest way to store ADA alongside other cryptocurrencies would be to use a free software wallet such as Exodus, which is pretty intuitive and supports both desktop and mobile devices.
+The easiest way to store ADA alongside other cryptocurrencies would be to use a free software wallet such as Exodus, which is intuitive and supports desktop and mobile devices.

 Finally, Daedalus is the official, open-source Cardano desktop wallet.
-Daedalus can be downloaded via its official website.
-The idea behind the wallet is that it will grow with the community, becoming a universal wallet, blockchain application platform and app store.
+It can be downloaded from its official website.
+The wallet’s idea is to grow with the community and become a universal wallet, blockchain application platform, and app store.

 Locate Your Cardano Address

-Once you have your Cardano wallet, make sure to locate your ADA address.
-It’s a very long string of letters and characters that starts with a “D”.
-Here’s an example:
+Once you have your Cardano wallet, locate your ADA address.
+It’s a very long string of letters and characters that starts with a “D.” Here’s an example:

 DdzFFzCqrht6uv8fraMCgBXgTYypPmNZvJeJupPraMUgbYJWJ2CVoqNQ4KfGne2ebpZgjaC7PP1vxgyRwLZ3WsywNDxZVPjHgMmLRQ3W